jorgerosa/angelimoto/README.md

 - Click in the next URL to see the above code runnig in all its 3D glory in your web browser:
-(Note: Your web browser must have support to WebGL)
+(Note: Your web browser must have support to WebGL.
+Full Html + Javascript code is available)

 https://jorgerosa.github.io/angelimoto

-- Click in the next URL to see my portfolio:
+- MORE: Click in the next URL to see my portfolio:

 https://jorgerosa.github.io/angelimoto/JORGE-ROSA-PORTFOLIO